charlestonsoftware/effortless-google-maps/readme.txt

 All major browsers should work, however Cyber Sprocket Labs only officially supports the current and prior releases of Internet Explorer, Firefox, Chrome, and Safari.

+== Upgrade Notice ==

+Multiple maps are now supported on the same page.

 == Screenshots ==

 1. A standard map.